singer-io/getting-started/README.md

 token](https://docs.stitchdata.com/hc/en-us/articles/223759228-Getting-Started-with-the-Import-API#accesstoken).
 You'll need to provide a name for the connection - something like 'github' is probably appropriate - and temporarily record the token somewhere secure.

-#### Run the GitHub streamer with the Stitch persister
+Stitch will put the data into a schema of the same name in your warehouse.
+We recommend creating a new connection for each streamer, to avoid table name collisions.

+#### Configure your environment

-To run the streamer and persister together you'll need the following
+To run the streamer and persister together you'll need the following values in your environment:
-values:

  - *Stitch Client ID* - This is the number in the URL when you login to Stitch
- - *Stitch API Token* - The token you saved temporarily when you created the Import API connection.
+ - *Stitch API Token* - The token you saved temporarily when you created the Import API connection for this streamer.
  - *GitHub Token* - The token you saved temporarily from GitHub
  - *GitHub Repo Path* - The relative path of the repository you want to pull activity data for.
 For example, to pull activity for this repository - http://github.com/stitchstreams/getting-started - the path would be `stitchstreams/getting-started`.

-Add these values to your environment:
+The easiest way to add these to your environment is:

 ```bash
 › export STITCH_CLIENT_ID=<stitch client id>